ETO Logo

 • Using the author countries associated with each article in the cluster from the past 5 years, we calculate:

-• US affiliation: The percentage of articles in the cluster with at least one author from a US institution.
+• US affiliation: The percentage of articles in the cluster with at least one author from a US organization.

-• Chinese affiliation: The percentage of articles in the cluster with at least one author from a Chinese institution.
+• Chinese affiliation: The percentage of articles in the cluster with at least one author from a Chinese organization.

-• Leading country: The country linked to the most articles in the cluster.
+• Leading countries: The three countries linked to the most articles in the cluster.

 • Here (and generally in ETO resources) we use "country" informally, as a shorthand term for sovereign countries, independent states, and certain other geographic entities.
 Read more >>